lucaZardini/license-plate-recognition/README.md

 pip install -r requirements.txt
 ```
 4. For **detection**:
-   * Put the images you want to run detection on in the `detection/images` folder.
-We already put some images there for convenience.
+   * Create a `detection/images` folder and put the images you want to run detection on in that folder.
     If you want, you can specify a custom path with `--img-folder YOUR_IMG_FOLDER`, or a single image with `--img-path YOUR_IMG`.

     (*WARNING: paths are relative to the project root*)